 - If you are located in Sydney or in the west and northern regions of VK2 then consider joining the VK2 Area (SOTA) email list group at SOTA_VK2_Area @ Yahoo

 - Social gathering.
-The VK1 group has a regular gathering in Canberra at the Ainslie Football Club where we discuss all manner of SOTA, National Parks and QRP events.
+The VK1 group has a regular gathering in Canberra at the Ainslie Football Club where we discuss all manner of SOTA, National Parks, QRP events essentially anything of interest, you are most welcome to join us.
 Subscribe to the VK1 SOTA Area email group for updates.

 - To see the current SOTA activator activity or latest spots click on this link to SOTAWatch2.